CognitiveScale/cortex-profiles-sdk-examples/filter-queries/README.md

 ## Prerequisites

-* This example evaluates a KPI expression on a built profile, and takes a profile Schema as input, so we expect a built profile before we run this example
+* This example evaluates a list of filter and aggregate queries sequentially, for on a Profile, it takes a Profile Schema as input, so we expect a built profile before we run this example.

 ## Run Locally